-More than 90 per cent of manufacturers within Eurovent Eurovent represents more than 1.000 companies of all sizes spread widely across 20+ European countries, which are treated equally.
-As each country receives the national member associations ensure a wide-ranging
+sizes spread widely across 20+ European countries, which are treated equally.
+As each country receives the secondary sector.
+Our structure as an umbrella enables same number of votes, there is no 'leading' country.
+Our national member associations ensure a wide-ranging